Recycling Product News Logo

 The screen should have an integral infeed impact plate above the first rotor to bridge the gap between the screen end plate and the first rotor.
 The impact plate must be profiled with fingers that fit closely to the discs and collars of the first rotor and should be sloped, the intent being to deflect long slivers horizontally onto the screen.

 Discharge chutework must be sufficiently steep so that fines will not build up in the valleys.
-Additionally, lining them with plastic can help to reduce build-up.
+Lining them with plastic can help to reduce build-up.
 Sliding surfaces should be constructed of thicker plates, preferably abrasion-resistant.
 The reject chutework should be strong enough to handle the impact of large pieces of wood.

 Large inspection /access/cleanout doors should be provided in all chutes.
 Plugged chute switches should be located in chutes wherever there is the possibility that chutes will plug up with material.
 The screen must be high enough above the downstream equipment or bunker to discharge with suitable chute angles.

 Processing dry wood and bark through disc screens can be very dusty, so the screen should be equipped with sealed covers.
-All system components - including conveyors, chutes, and screens - should be properly enclosed and ventilated to keep a negative pressure inside the equipment, thereby minimizing fugitive dusting.
+All system components - including conveyors, chutes, and screens - should be properly enclosed and ventilated to keep a negative pressure inside the equipment, minimizing fugitive dusting.

-Editor's note: This article was originally posted on November 15, 2017, and was updated on November 23, 2023.
+Editor's note: This article was originally posted on November 15, 2017, and was updated on August 21, 2025.

 Related Articles